 The Ultimate ADHD Test for Teen Girls

 Typical symptoms of ADHD in girls — like daydreaming, non-stop talking, tardiness — are too often shrugged off or mistaken for flakiness or laziness.
 This can lead to a lifetime of poor self-esteem, among other problems.
-If your daughter is easily distracted or disorganized, have her take this ADHD test to sort out her symptoms and start moving toward a diagnosis.
+If your daughter is easily distracted or disorganized, have her take this ADD test to sort out her symptoms and start moving toward a diagnosis.

 Ask her to take this ADHD test for teens, and share the results with your doctor for further evaluation.

 NOTE: This quiz cannot diagnose ADHD — only your doctor can do that.
 Even if the answer to every question is “yes,” it’s possible that these symptoms are due to another condition, or there are other factors involved.
 There might be another diagnosis, or multiple diagnoses.
 Talk to your doctor.
 Don’t rely on an Internet quiz.

 1) Even though you try to stay organized, is it hard for you to keep track of homework assignments and due dates?
 Do you have trouble completing papers and projects on time?

 2) Do you find yourself always running late, even though you try to stay on schedule?